kriggio/identity-service/README.md

-# scim-service
+# identity-service
-SCIM Service Using Spring and SpringBoot
+Identity Service Using Spring and SpringBoot

 Yummy